Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Experiments

 On the Path16 dataset, to comprehensively evaluate the model's performance under various task orders, we randomly sets two different task orders.
 Each order represents a pathway of incremental learning, with each task corresponding to a specific subset within Path16.
-Specifically, task order I is CP $\to$ BR $\to$ OC $\to$ LN $\to$ ST $\to$ LU $\to$ CO, and task order II is CO $\to$ LU $\to$ LN $\to$ ST $\to$ OC $\to$ CP $\to$ BR.
-The results are shown in the Figure~\ref{eff-fig}(a) and Figure~\ref{eff-fig}(d) and in the Path16-I and Path16-II columns of the Table~\ref{eff-tab}.
+Specifically, task order I is CO $\to$ LU $\to$ LN $\to$ ST $\to$ OC $\to$ CP $\to$ BR, and task order II is CP $\to$ BR $\to$ OC $\to$ LN $\to$ ST $\to$ LU $\to$ CO.
+The results are shown in the Figure~\ref{eff-fig}(e) and Figure~\ref{eff-fig}(f) and in the Path16-I and Path16-II columns of the Table~\ref{eff-tab-path16-skin8}.
 The figures demonstrate that under both task orders of the Path16 medical dataset, our proposed method consistently outperforms the baseline methods.
-Specifically, under different task orders, the final performance (Last-MCR) of our proposed method stabilized at around 73\%, approaching the performance upper bound of Joint at 74.55\%.
-In task order I, which progresses from simpler tasks (CP and BR) , the performance of all methods was nearly 100\% initially.
-As the OC and LN tasks were introduced, the performance of baseline methods generally declined, while our proposed method maintained the lead.
-In the later stages of incremental learning, from the LN task to the CO task, our method showed performance improvements on these specific tasks, which led to an overall increase in the average performance across all tasks.
-The results shows that on the Path16 dataset, DynaER performed second best, with Last-MCR and Avg-MCR reaching 69.45\% and 79.48\%, respectively, yet our method still showed performance improvements of 3.80\% and 1.52\% over DynaER, respectively.
+Specifically, under different task orders, the final performance (Last-ACC) of our proposed method stabilized at around 73\%, approaching the performance upper bound of Joint at 74.55\%.
+In task order I, which progresses from simpler tasks (CO and LU) , the performance of all methods was nearly 100\% initially.
+As the LN and ST tasks were introduced, the performance of baseline methods generally declined, while our proposed method maintained the lead.
+In the later stages of incremental learning, from the ST task to the BR task, our method showed performance improvements on these specific tasks, which led to an overall increase in the average performance across all tasks.
+The results shows that on the Path16 dataset, DynaER performed second best, with Last-ACC and Avg-ACC reaching 69.45\% and 79.48\%, respectively, yet our method still showed performance improvements of 3.80\% and 1.52\% over DynaER, respectively.
 Similar findings were observed under task order II.